The 13 Best Business VoIP Providers in 2019

 8x8 VoIP plans

-The 8×8 plans have all of the expected VoIP features and then some, and the calling zones are inexpensively expansive: the basic Virtual Office X2 Edition can put your business in touch with Australia, France, Germany, Italy, Ireland, the Netherlands, New Zealand, Puerto Rico, Spain, Sweden, Switzerland, and the UK—as well as the US and Canada—for $25 a month.
-The X5 plan adds 18 more countries for $35 a month, while X8 beefs up that reach by 14 for a total of 46 countries at just $55 a month.
+The 8×8 plans have all of the expected VoIP features and then some, and the calling zones are inexpensively expansive: the basic Virtual Office plan can put your business in touch with Australia, France, Germany, Italy, Ireland, the Netherlands, New Zealand, Puerto Rico, Spain, Sweden, Switzerland, and the UK—as well as the US and Canada.
+The Virtual Office Pro plan adds 18 more countries, while Virtual Office X8 beefs up that reach by 14 for a total of 46 countrie.
 Mobile, special, and premium number access is limited in some countries, but 8×8’s coverage versus cost is still impressive.

 It’s relatively easy to set up and get started with 8×8, and its multi-channel 24/7 customer support and online knowledge base are on point.
 Plus, 8×8 offers an additional, unique help solution in a form of crowdsourcing, wherein certified, established customers provide assistance and firsthand know-how to newcomers for rewards.
 So you can become a helpful 8×8 consultant for warm fuzzies and cold cash.